jupito/dwilib/doc/INSTRUCTIONS.md

 Use parameter `-v` to get also the p-value and confidence interval.
 Yet another `-v` add more information output, and `-h` gives help.
 Parameter `--average` averages all voxels in each file, otherwise it treats them separately.
+Optional parameter `--patients` changes the patient list filename from its default `patients.txt`.

 In order to get ROC AUCs you can type something like: